Rami24t/Interactive-Digital-Script-Web-App/README.md

 ## Concept
 When an actor is reading his script while preparating or when auditioning for a role, he wants his lines in that script to be somewhat more emphasized.
-This tool aims for the purpose to make noticing and reading ones' own lines inside the script much easier and simpler.
+This tool aims for the purpose to make noticing and reading ones' own lines in the script much easier and simpler.

 ## Features (so far)
 - The user (such as an actor/artist/director/listener/reader/...) can input his and the name of the other actors that are performing the script in order to make